-"God predestined all mankind to be conformed to the image of his son, but that was his desire, his goal.
-He knew our sinful nature would preclude that, so he extended his grace to all who would accept the sacrifice of his son for our sins.
+"He (God) knew our sinful nature would preclude that (conforming to Christ's image), so he extended his grace to all who would accept the sacrifice of his son for our sins.
 His goal was that we would be exactly like his son in holiness and purity, but knew that without his power reigning in us it could never happen."